neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 In other words, when a modification happens to application resources, the Neutralinojs application will be reloaded automatically.

+You can see Neutralinojs process and extensions output streams while the application is running.

 #### Options
 - `--disable-auto-reload`: Disables the auto-reloading feature.
 - `--arch=<arch>`: Explicitly set the CPU architecture.
 This option is helpful if you use a 32-bit Node.js process on a 64-bit computer.
-- `--verbose`: Shows STDERR and STDOUT of the application process when the application is terminated.
-This option is helpful for detecting framework initialization issues during development.
 - `--frontend-lib-dev`: Enables both frontend library's development environment and Neutralinojs's development evironment at the same time.
 This option patches the main HTML file with the Neutralinojs client library path to expose the native API to the frontend library's development server.